conan-io/conan-center-index/docs/adding_packages/conandata_yml_format.md

 In the context of ConanCenterIndex, this file is _mandatory_ and consists of two main sections that will be explained in the next sections with more detail:

 * `sources`: Library sources origin with their verification checksums.
-Freeform structure specific to a recipe.
-* `patches`: Details about the different patches the library needs along with details for traceability.
+* `patches`: Details about the any patches the may library need, see the [Patching Policy](sources_and_patches.md#policy-about-patching) for the criteria.

 <!-- toc -->
 ## Contents